Meg Kylie Rocks A Sexy White Bikini While Lounging On The Sand

 In the update, Meg was snapped enjoying the sunny weather in her scanty ensemble.
 She sat directly on the fine, white sand with her knees bent and feet dipped in water.
 She leaned back and placed her hands on the ground to support her body.
 The babe tilted her head to the side with her eyes closed as she enjoyed the warm sunshine.

-As the bright sunlight enveloped her body, her bronze tan appeared glowing in the photo.
+As the bright sunlight enveloped her body, her bronzed skin appeared glowing in the photo.
 The clear, turquoise blue water and rocks made up the background of the shot.

 The bombshell rocked a scanty bikini that flaunted her bodacious curves.
 The top featured fully-lined triangle cups that barely contained her ample chest, leaving her cleavage on full display in the garment’s plunging neckline.
 Thin straps provided support and clung to her neck with another pair of strings tied around her back.